noamLeiv13/DataDevInterviewKit/README.md

+## Overview of the Interview Process
+- **[Identifying the Right Role and Priorities](#how-to-start-your-job-search)**: Before starting your job search, define what matters to you in a role and company—such as culture, technologies, location, and work-life balance.
+Knowing your priorities will help you focus on the right opportunities
+- **[Create CV](#how-to-create-a-cv)**: A well-structured CV is essential to showcase your skills and experience effectively.
+Adjust your CV to the job you are applying for by highlighting relevant skills, projects, and achievements.
+- **[Phone call with HR](#phone-call-with-hr)**: Typically covers your background, interest in the position, and sometimes salary expectations.
+- **[Phone interview](#phone-interview)**: Focuses primarily on coding, and occasionally on system design (though not in all companies).
+- **[Technical interviews](#coding-interviews--white-board-interviews)**: Primarily coding-based, with the possibility of system design questions or a home project.
+- **[Meeting with senior management]()**: Often involves discussions on system design or the company’s long-term strategy, as well as an assessment of cultural fit.
+- **[Reference check]()**: They will contact 2-3 previous managers or colleagues.
+Only provide references you are confident will speak positively about you.
+- **[Offer stage](#salary-negotiation)**:  will receive a offer with the salary, benefits, and other employment conditions.

+***Important Note***: Before each technical interview, ask about the interview format.
+This will help you understand what to expect and how to best prepare.

+The interview process can change between companies and positions, but generally, you’ll experience a phone call with HR, one or two technical interviews, and possibly a take-home assignment.

 ## How to Start Your Job Search

 One of the most crucial steps in beginning your job search is to identify the specific role you're targeting.
 Are you interested in becoming a Backend Engineer, Data Engineer, BI (Business Intelligence) Developer, or DevOps Engineer?
 This decision will influence your career and your job search: